losrobbos/d04-b-snippets/3-react/README.md

 The process that triggers the bundling & optimization.
 The result is usually a folder called "build" or "dist" (= distribution => optimized for distributing / deployment)

+The resulting "build" folder can be deployed to any free or paid hoster easily, e.g. GitHub pages, Netlify, Vercel or Heroku

 ### WebPack

 A famous bundler application for web projects.
 De facto standard of the past (gets more and more competition)

 ### CRA => Create-React-App

 An NPM package which will create a react project using the bundler "Webpack".
 It will already setup a boilerplate for your project and a pre-configured "build process".

-So ideally - for basic projects - you just need to start the build process and can deploy the result "build" folder anywhere.
+So ideally - for basic projects - you just need to start the build process and can deploy the resulting "build" folder to any host provider, e.g. Vercel.

 The package Create-React-App was created and is maintained by Facebook / Meta.